microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 - `KEYVAULT_NAME`:  This points to an Azure Key Vault, a service for securely storing and managing secrets, keys, and certificates.
 - `RESOURCE_GROUP_NAME`:  Name of the Azure resource group related to Azure ML workspace.
 - `WORKSPACE_NAME`:  This is name of Azure ML workspace.
-- `STANDARD_FLOW_PATH`:  This is relative folder path to files related to a standard flow. e.g.  e.g. "flows/standard_flow.yml"
+- `STANDARD_FLOW_PATH`:  This is relative folder path to files related to a standard flow. e.g. "flows/standard"
 - `EVALUATION_FLOW_PATH`:  This is an string value referring to evaluation flow paths.
 It can have multiple comma seperated values- one for each evaluation flow. e.g. "flows/eval_flow_1.yml,flows/eval_flow_2.yml"

 ### Update deployment_config.json in config folder